|

 knew nothing about recent standards and CAT5 cable.
 If you start to use

-both phone lines at once (L1 and L2) , you may experience crosstalk issues.
+both phone lines at once (L1 and L2), you may experience crosstalk issues.

-The Worst: And I have seen CAT5 run 'daisy chained' (no home runs) from one
+The Worst: And I have seen (modern) CAT5 run (in old-style) 'daisy chained'

-jack to another -- which is the worst because it means the home builder knew about
+(no home runs) from one jack to another -- which is the worst because it means the

-CAT5 but was too cheap (probably only saved $50) to install it properly as home runs.
+home builder knew about CAT5 but was too cheap (probably only saved $50)

 13. An Alarming Question...